haraldkubota/tailscale-tf/README.md

 [ec2-user@ip-172-31-2-128 ~]$
 ```

-and it works equally from the private subnet EC2 instance to a on-prem Linux machine:
+and it works equally from the private subnet EC2 instance to an on-prem Linux machine:

 ```
 [ec2-user@ip-172-31-2-128 ~]$ ssh harald@192.168.45.40